SumoLogic/sumologic-documentation/docs/integrations/product-list.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This article lists all the products that Sumo Logic integrates with, including the types of integrations offered.
+This article lists all the products that Sumo Logic integrates with, including the types of integrations we offer.

 Types of integrations:
 * **Apps**.
 Pre-built applications with dashboards that provide quick information about the product.
-See [Apps/Integrations](/docs/integrations/) for available apps.
+To [install apps](/docs/get-started/apps-integrations/), select **App Catalog** from the main menu.
+See [Apps/Integrations](/docs/integrations/) for documentation about apps.
 * **Collectors**.
 Agents that collect data from the product.
-See [Send Data](/docs/send-data/) for available collectors.
+See [Send Data](/docs/send-data/) for documentation about collectors.

 <!--
 * **Webhooks**.
 Automated connections to the product.
 See [Webhooks](/docs/integrations/webhooks/buddy/) and [Webhook Connections](/docs/alerts/webhook-connections/) for available webhooks.